$E_{d(d)} \times \mathbb{R}^+$ Generalised Geometry, Connections and M theory: Conclusions and discussion

 There are number of other natural extensions to the geometry described here.
 It would be interesting to understand if similar constructions can be used for other supergravity theories.
 One might also wonder if the formalism can be used to describe higher-derivative corrections and their $\Edd$ transformation properties.
 A more direct, key application is the description of supersymmetric backgrounds.
 Formulations of $N=1$ and $N=2$ backgrounds in $E_{7(7)}$ language have already been given in~\cite{GO}.
 In the current context one expects that generic supersymmetric backgrounds in $d\leq 7$ should correspond to special holonomy $G\subset\dHd$ for the operator $\Dgen$.
 Note that it is the holonomy of $\Dgen$ and not its projections~\eqref{eq:D-SUSY} that are relevant, and hence $G$ is a subgroup of $\dHd$.
 This is in contrast to~\cite{gen-holo} where the holonomy of the operators appearing directly in the supersymmetry variations was considered, and larger groups can appear.
 The most obvious extension, though, is the completion of the description of the supergravity by including the fermionic degrees of freedom and supersymmetry transformations, at least to leading order.
 This will be the main result of~\cite{CSW2}.

 \acknowledgments

-We would like to thank Mariana Gra\~{n}a and Chris Hull for helpful discussions.
+We would like to thank Mariana Gra\~{n}a, Chris Hull and Barton Zwiebach for helpful discussions.
+This work was supported by the STFC grant ST/J000353/1.
 C.~S-C.~is supported by an STFC PhD studentship.
 A.~C.~is supported by the Portuguese Funda\c c\~ao para a Ci\^encia e a Tecnologia under grant SFRH/BD/43249/2008.
 D.~W.~also thanks CEA/Saclay and the Mitchell Institute for Fundamental Physics and Astronomy at Texas A\&M for hospitality during the completion of this work.